 Why Setting Goals Matters for Building Confidence

 Building confidence by setting goals offers you encouragement, motivation, and a path to success.
-Your efforts may lack concentration if you don’t have clearly set objectives, which make it easy to feel overwhelmed.
+Your efforts may lack concentration if you don’t have clearly set objectives, which makes it easy to feel overwhelmed.
 Here’s why goal-setting is so significant:

 - Gives You a Clear Vision – You become clearer about what you hope to achieve when you set your goals.